Skip to content

 Immunity, 02/2024.
 Immunity | GitHub

-This study creates a comprehensive tonsil cell atlas using 556,000 cells profiled via multi-modal single-cell and spatial transcriptomics.
+A comprehensive tonsil cell atlas was created using 556,000 cells profiled via multi-modal single-cell and spatial transcriptomics.
 The atlas identifies 121 cell types and states, mapping developmental trajectories and functional units critical for immunological defense against pathogens.
 It defines immune cell functions, developmental trajectories, and validates findings in lymphoma, revealing age-related shifts in tonsillar composition.

 2023